 Thank you for your interest in supporting Greenback Cutthroat recovery in Colorado!
 Project details and registration is below:

-Date/Time: Volunteers will meet at the Dry Gulch Trailhead at 9:30am on July, 16, 2019.
+Date/Time: Volunteers will meet at the Herman Gulch Trailhead at 9:30am on September 23, 2019.
+We will bag fish at the trailhead and then drive them up to Dry Gulch from there.
 (NOTE: time may change slightly due to CPW logistics.
 Volunteers will receive confirmation ahead of project day).

-Location: Dry Gulch Trailhead, close to Loveland Pass exit.
+Location: Meet at Herman Gulch Trailhead, then drive to Dry Gulch Trailhead close to Loveland Pass exit.
 Please carpool if possible, as there is limited parking at the project area.
-To join in on a TU carpool from the Dino Lot, please contact Rick Dornfeld at firstname.lastname@example.org

 Questions: Contact Dan Omasta, Colorado TU Grassroots Coordinator at firstname.lastname@example.org.